dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 2) Call the native `DllMain` if the user provided one.
 3) If `_CorDllMain` was called because the DLL is being unloaded from the process:
    1) Deallocate the thunks allocated for the calling DLL.

-The .NET Framework implementation uses the runtime's `PEDecoder` class to validate that the PE is a .NET assembly, bail out early if it is IL only, get the native entry point if it exists, get the vtfixup table, and read RVAs from the module.
-Our options here are to either port over the `PEDecoder` class to core-setup, move the shim to coreclr and copy a chunk of code from core-setup to coreclr along with it to enable the shim to activate the runtime through hostfxr, or some other code-sharing model.
-The `PEDecoder` class heavily uses the CoreCLR `CONTRACT` and `CHECK` APIs, so porting it over to core-setup is not a simple task.
-A subset has been ported to be able to test behavior.
-Since the OS will validate the image when loading it, we can avoid having to port over all of the validation code and just add a check for the NT header that .NET uses to specify that it is a .NET assembly.

-Additionally, the .NET Framework implementation of the allocation uses the CLR's Executable Heap from the CLR's `utilcode` library.
-We can use the Windows Heap API directly to create our own executable heap.

 #### Loading the Assembly Into the Runtime